chrisgravatt/wet-bulb-temperature/README.md

 Future Features List:

-- About page that has info about the accuracy of the temp, Stull formula, etc. Links to official org guidlines, disclaimer, Affiliate Links to physical Wet Bulb Thermometers
+- Update Learn More page to contain info about the accuracy of the temp, Stull formula, etc. Links to official org guidlines, disclaimer, Affiliate Links to physical Wet Bulb Thermometers
 - Toggle/selection of guidlines from various organizations
 - Hide app bar text on smaller mobile screens
-- Make elements smaller on smaller mobile screens (app bar, search bar, text, etc)
+- 🟨 Make elements smaller on smaller mobile screens (app bar, search bar, text, etc)
+    - app bar
+    - ✅ search bar
+    - ✅ temperature display text + blurb
 - Add more interesting background shapes/elements
+- Add a "scrolling" animated visual to show the severity of the wet bulb temp on a "timeline"
 - Automatically set the temperature unit to Celsius when selecting a location outside the US 😏